nicklotz/kubeconcepts/public/02-kubernetes-controllers-and-networking.md

 4. Inspect the pod(s) that are deployed.
 ```
+# -o wide shows additional columns including the node where each pod runs
 kubectl get pods -o wide
 ```

-> The above command is useful for examining that identical **fluentd** pods are deployed to each node.
-Of course, in our lab setup we have only one node in the cluster.
+> The `-o wide` output shows which node each pod is running on.
+With a DaemonSet, you should see exactly one pod per node.
+In our single-node lab setup, you'll see one fluentd pod.

 5. Explore the DaemonSet details
 ```